 Content marketer Matthew Woodward tested this theory.
 He used LinkedIn to recycle a few of his popular blog SEO-related posts.
 They converted around 76% and brought Matthew 332 new subscribers.

 For optimal SEO and good XML sitemaps, you should include many internal links that will connect your pages to one another.
-Internal links will bring more traffic to your web content and, thus, signal Google that they are high-value pages.
+Internal links will bring more traffic to your web content and, thus, signal to Google that they are high-value pages.

 Set up your internal link strategy by following these steps: